 "Ahiru!
 You're a girl again!"
-Fakir leaped up and wrapped his arms around Ahiru, hugging her tightly around her waist.
+Fakir leaped up and wrapped his arms around Ahiru, hugging her tightly around the waist.
 When she didn't say anything Fakir looked up at her and saw that she was blushing quite an embarrassed shade of red.

 "Oh-" He let Ahiru go and she fell on his bed, blushing and giggling.
 The cats that she normally slept with came over to join them and after sniffing the girl thoroughly, accepted she was still the duck that they slumbered next to each night and began to nuzzle against her ankles.

 "Shopping?
 But why Fakir?
-I don't think I need to go-" Ahiru stopped.
+I don't think I need to go-" Ahiru stopped walking.
 There were her friends Pike and Lilie, both on the arms of handsome tall men.
-Lilie looked more grown up and had let her hair grow out, styling it so it was in two braids instead of the two puffy tails with bows she used to wear it in.
+Lilie looked more grown up and had let her hair grow out, styling it so it was in two braids instead of the two puffy tails with bows like she used to wear it.
 Pike had let her hair grow as well, but then cut it so it was short in the back and long in the front.
 Both were wearing Academy clothes, but they fit differently.
 They showed off the girls' bodies more; they looked graceful and serious rather than the childish way they had acted in the past.
 But when they spotted Fakir they bolted over to him, both men forgotten in the blink of "Fakir has a girl with him".